smarttdm/ebaas.github.io/_posts/2017-5-1-BuildCustomizedForm.markdown

 ## Try it out

-Now, if you go back to the Issue Tracking page from the “Home” page, click the “+Add” button or the “Edit” button of any issue instances, you will see the customized form you just built popping up (See Fig. 10)
+Now, if you go back to the "Issue Tracking" page from the “Home” page, click the “+Add” button or the “Edit” button of any issue instances, you will see the customized form you just built popping up (See Fig. 10)

 <img src="{{'/assets/img/2017-5-1-Fig10.png' | prepend: site.baseurl }}" alt="">
 Fig 10.
 The customized Issue form